 The following measures are in place until further notice to protect essential employees, vendors, and contractors who must have onsite access.

 - Public site visits are suspended.

 - Media site visits are suspended.
-Note: Interviews are limited to phone interviews.
+Note: Interviews are limited to virtual interviews.

 - Increased workplace disinfection is underway as recommended by the Centers for Disease Control and Prevention and the Colorado Department of Public Health and Environment.

 - Employee work schedules have been modified to adhere to social distancing guidelines.

 The Metro District continues to focus on its core mission – to protect the region’s health and environment by cleaning water and recovering resources.
 Wastewater treatment facilities regularly treat for viruses and other pathogens.
 COVID–19 is a type of virus that is particularly susceptible to disinfection.
 Standard treatment and disinfection processes at wastewater treatment plants are expected to be effective.